AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Added hover animation to HomeImpact cards using framer-motion.
 Used scale, shadow, and y translation for smooth effect.
 Updated transition for responsiveness and visual appeal.

+2025-08-07: Added hover animation to testimonial cards in Testimonials.tsx using framer-motion's whileHover for scale and shadow.
+No errors found after implementation.
+Feature validated visually and matches requirements.

 ## Context7 Research History

 2025-08-07: Framer Motion planned for HomeImpact section animation.
 Will use motion.div for section and cards, staggered entrance, fade/slide effect. 'use client' directive required for Next.js client-side rendering.
 Will check for Framer Motion dependency and install if missing.